rfabbri/pd-macambira/externals/zexy/README.txt

 see installation/linux
 the configure-script should work here too

+e.g.: use the "--with-pd =/Applications/Pd.app/Contents/Resources/" option
+to tell ./configure where the pd sources are.

 note on generating dependencies: on older systems the automatic creation of build dependencies might fail with following error: